-A clearly told, emotive story will engage funders and donors with who you are and what you want to do to make a positive difference in the world.
-A compelling story will lead to investment emotionally and financially.
+A clearly told, emotive story will engage funders and donors with who you are and what you want to do right now and longer term to make a positive difference in the world.
+A compelling story should lead to investment emotionally and financially.

 2. Who has a natural affinity for your work and is most likely to support it?
 If you are looking for new funders and donors, what is it about your story that they don’t yet know?

 Look for individual real life stories that illustrate those messages.
 Although many organisations are dealing with complex issues, if you can find a way to make those issues easier to understand, funders and donors will connect with you more easily.

 4. When and how do donors and potential donors want to hear from you?
 When and where will they be most receptive to your messages?

 “People will only fund you if they trust you – and they will only trust you if they know you.”
 Judith Davey, Chief Executive, The Advocacy Project

 Building trust is all about relationships and having a consistent story.
 Effective communication should be a core part of your strategy to build trust and raise that much-needed funding.